 Key Stage Three

-Regular enrichment trips and activities are planned as part of the curriculum to enable Key Stage Three pupils to extend their learning in different environments and under different circumstances other than the familiar school environment.
+Regular enrichment trips and activities are planned as part of the curriculum to enable Key Stage Three pupils to extend their learning in different environments and under different circumstances and contexts other than the familiar school environment.

 Key Stage Four